 OneNote for W10 √

-EDIT : This post was written in Dec.
-2016.
+EDIT : This post was written in December 2016.
 This feature is no more “experimental”.
-See this blog post for the current status.
+Refer now to this other blog post for the current status.

 Lots of new features have been released for the “App” version of OneNote this year (see this Microsoft Blog post for a review), and there is more to come for sure !

 Recently, Microsoft brought an option to test coming features on OneNote for W10 : all you have to do is activate the “experimental features” in Settings/Options/OneNote Preview.

 The new UI improves how the different Notebooks, Sections, Sections Group (which can be expanded or collapsed) and pages are shown, and facilitate the navigation.

 Note the addition of the New Page / New Section button, on the bottom of the screen.